Scam Alert – Imposter Calls!

 If someone claiming to be a government official or law enforcement officer calls making threats such as deportation, beware!
 Hang up and report it!

 Here’s How it Works

-If you receive a call like that, we urge you to hang up immediately.
+If you receive a call like that, hang up immediately.

 We will never ask for any form of payment over the phone or in an email.
 If we need payment, we will mail a letter on official stationery requesting payment.
 Do not give payment over the phone to anyone who claims to be a USCIS official.
 In general, we encourage you to protect your personal information and not to provide details about your immigration application in any public area.

 If you have been a victim of this telephone or email scam, please report it to the Federal Trade Commission at http://1.usa.gov/1suOHSS.
 If you receive a suspicious email or voice message and are not sure if it is a scam, forward it to the USCIS webmaster at email@example.com.
 We will review the messages received and share with law enforcement agencies as appropriate.
 Visit the Avoid Scams Initiative at uscis.gov/avoidscams for more information on common scams and other important tips.

 If you have a question about your immigration record, please call the National Customer Service Center at 800-375-5283 or make an InfoPass appointment at https://my.uscis.gov/appointment.
 You can also use myUSCIS to find up-to-date information about your application process.